openMF/web-app/src/app/core/error-handler/README.md

-# Error Handler Service
+﻿# Error Handler Service

 ## Overview

-The `ErrorHandlerService` is a centralized error-handling service for the Mifos X Web App.
+The `ErrorHandlerService` is a centralized error-handling service for the Mifos® X Web App.
 It provides consistent, user-friendly error messaging across the application by converting HTTP errors into meaningful messages and displaying them through Material Design snackbars.

 ## How It Works